D3ltA-O5/D3ltA-O5/README.md

 ---

-You can also offer me an idea for a plugin that is required for your project and maybe I will create it (。・ω・。)
+You can also offer me an idea for a plugin that is required for your project, and maybe I will create it (。・ω・。)